 1. Content Marketing

-This type of digital marketing focuses on creating and distributing content for a target audience.
-The content aims to be valuable, relevant and consistent and the target audience should want to seek out the content and consume it.
+This type of digital marketing for real estate focuses on creating and distributing content for a target audience.
+The content aims to be valuable, relevant, and consistent and the target audience should want to seek out the content and consume it.

 Examples: Blog posts, videos, podcasts, infographics, white papers, case studies, ebooks